-Map 17: Spatial location of informal settlements projects in various development stages across the City
+Map 14: Spatial location of informal settlements projects

-4.1.5.2 Response to unlawful land occupation
+4.1.5.2.
+Response to unlawful land occupation

 Cape Town has experienced a deluge of unlawful land occupation attempts since the beginning of the implementation of the Disaster Management Act in late March 2020.
-As COVID-19 spread across the country over the past number of years, pre-empting the application of the Riskmitigated Strategy by the National Government, unlawful land occupation has increased in intensity and frequency in the city.
+As COVID-19 spread across the country over the past two years, pre-empting the application of the Risk-mitigated Strategy by the National Government, unlawful land occupation has increased in intensity and frequency in the city.